-Key Performance Indicators 31 March 2020 (unaudited) Near-term objectives 2020 Target Key Performance Indicators 2022 Group Post-tax Return on Average Tangible Equity 1 (0.3 %) 8.0 % Core Bank Post-tax Return on Average Tangible Equity 2 4.9 % - Above 9 % Adjusted costs 3 € 5.4 bn 4 € 19.5 bn4 € 17 bn Common Equity Tier 1 capital ratio 12.8 % At least 12.5 % Leverage Ratio 4.0 % ~ 5 % Cost income ratio 5 88.8 % 70.0 %
+Key Performance Indicators 31 December 2019 (audited) Near-term objectives 2020 Target Key Performance Indicators 2022 Group Post-tax Return on Average Tangible Equity (10.9 %) 8.0 % Core Bank Post-tax Return on Average Tangible Equity (7.9 %) Above 9 % Adjusted costs € 21.5 bn4 € 19.5 bn4 € 17 bn Common Equity Tier 1 capital ratio 13.6 % At least 12.5 % At least 12.5 % Leverage Ratio (fully loaded) 4.2 % 4.5 % ~ 5 % Cost income ratio 108.2 % - 70.0 %

+\ Extracted from the Annual Report as of 31 December 2019.

+Based on Net Income attributable to Deutsche Bank shareholders.

+Based on Core Bank Net Income attributable to Deutsche Bank shareholders.

+Adjusted costs are defined as noninterest expenses excluding impairment of goodwill and other intangible assets, litigation charges net and restructuring and severance.

+Adjusted costs excluding transformation charges and expenses associated with the Prime Finance platform being transferred to BNP Paribas.

+Excluding balances held for BNP Paribas in Prime Finance.

-- Extracted from the Earnings Report as of 31 March 2020. - Based on Net Income attributable to Deutsche Bank shareholders. - Based on Core Bank Net Income attributable to Deutsche Bank shareholders. - 3 Adjusted costs are defined as noninterest expenses excluding impairment of goodwill and other intangible assets, litigation charges net and restructuring and severance. - 4 Adjusted costs excluding transformation charges and expenses associated with the Prime Finance platform being transferred to BNP Paribas. - 5 Noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses plus noninterest income.
+Noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses plus noninterest income.

-For the Group, Deutsche Bank expects its Post-tax Return on Average Tangible Shareholders' Equity in 2020 to be negatively affected by costs to execute its strategy as well as the impact of COVID-19 on the broader economic environment.
+For the Group, Deutsche Bank expects Post-tax Return on Average Tangible Shareholders' Equity in 2020 to be impacted by costs to execute its strategy.
 For 2022, Deutsche Bank remains committed to work towards its target for the Post-tax Return on Average Tangible Shareholders' Equity of 8 % for the Group and above 9 % for its Core Bank.